automotive-grade-linux/docs-agl/docs/getting-started/machines/R-Car-Starter-Kit-gen3.md

 # Booting AGL Image on R-Car Starter Kit Gen3 boards using a microSD card

-To boot the board using a micro-SD card, there are two operations that should be done prior to first initial boot:
+To boot the board using a micro-SD card, there are three operations that should be done prior to first initial boot:

+* Update all firmware on the device.
 * Create a SD-card with one ext4 partition,
 * Set up the board to boot on the SD-card.

 Then, for each build, the SD-card is merely rewritten and used to boot the configured board.

+## Firmware Update

+This proceedure is done in two steps.
+The first step only needs to be done once per device.
+The second step should be done, starting with the Eel release, per release.

+### Update Sample Loader and MiniMonitor

+Follow the documentation on the [eLinux.org wiki][R-car loader update] for the exact list of steps on how to perform the required steps to update to at least version 3.02.
+This should be done even in the case where a **Kingfisher** or other expansion board will not be connected.

+### Update the firmware stack

+As an AArch64 platform both the **h3ulcb** and **m3ulcb** have a firmware stack that consists of multiple parts.
+In both cases we have **ARM Trusted Firmware**, **OP-Tee** and **U-Boot** in use.
+Starting with Eel you must update the firmware to at least the version referenced here.
+For the exact steps required to flash the device see the eLinux.org wiki for **[h3ulcb][R-car h3ulcb firmware update]** or **[m3ulcb][R-car m3ulcb firmware update]** respectively.
+In both cases the files listed in the table will be found in the *\$AGL_TOP/build/tmp/deploy/images/$MACHINE* directory as specified in previous steps.

 ## Prepare the SD-card on the host